 In February 2016, the FASB issued an accounting standards update which amends existing lease guidance.
 The update requires lessees to recognize a right-of-use asset and related lease liability for many operating leases now currently off-balance sheet under current U.S. GAAP.
-Also, the FASB has issued amendments to the update with practical expedients related to land easements and lessor accounting.
-The School is currently evaluating the effect the update will have on its financial statements but expects upon adoption that the update will have a material effect on the School's financial condition due to the recognition of a right-of-use asset and related lease liability.
-The School does not anticipate the update having a material effect on the School's results of operations or cash flows, though such an effect is possible.
+Also, the FASB has issued amendments to the update with practical expedients related to land easements, lessor accounting, and disclosures related to accounting changes and error corrections.
+The School is currently evaluating the effect the update will have on its financial statements but expects upon adoption that the update will not have a material effect on the School's financial condition despite the recognition of a right-of-use asset and related lease liability.
+The School does not anticipate the update having a material effect on its results of operations or cash flows, though such an effect is possible.

 The update originally required transition to the new lease guidance using a modified retrospective approach which would reflect the application of the update as of the beginning of the earliest comparative period presented.
 A subsequent amendment to the update provides an optional transition method that allows entities to initially apply the new lease guidance with a cumulative-effect adjustment to the opening balance of equity in the period of adoption.
 If this optional transition method is elected, after the adoption of the new lease guidance, the School's presentation of comparative periods in the financial statements will continue to be in accordance with current lease accounting.
 The School is evaluating the method of adoption it will elect.
-The update is effective for fiscal years beginning after December 15, 2020, and for interim periods within fiscal years beginning after December 15, 2021, with early application permitted.